XGeaster/CleanMBR/README.md

 # CleanMBR
-CleanMBR - Program for erasing MBR system partition
+CleanMBR - Program for erasing MBR system partition.
+A program for erasing the MBR system partition.
+This program is dangerous because it erases the important system partition of your computer and hard drive, which is responsible for launching the operating system.
+I recommend downloading and running the program on a virtual machine.
+I am not responsible for your actions or your computers.